-Omicron case rates now appear to have peaked in the majority of countries in the Asia Pacific region, now reducing the likelihood of further short-term supply disruption.
+Although manufacturers are currently suffering some further short term disruption in parts supply due to the lockdowns in various cities in mainland China, Omicron case rates now appear to have peaked in the majority of countries in the Asia Pacific region.
 There are likely to be ongoing Covid-related impacts all across the supply chain for some time and global supply chains remain fragile.
-Semi-conductor leadtimes increased slightly as two earthquakes in Japan reduced production at Renesas and Toshiba, but remain largely stable overall.
+Semi-conductor leadtimes are expected to stabilise again in the coming weeks, following the impact of two earthquakes in Japan, with imports from Japanese manufacturers naturally the worst affected in the short term.
 Further supply disruption seems inevitable and the timing of that disruption and location of the countries impacted is likely to be impossible to predict.
 Further variants seem inevitable, but we assume that existing vaccines will continue to be effective against them.

 The horrific situation in the Ukraine is familiar to us all and the human cost far outweighs any business impact.
-However, it has resulted in a shortage of wiring harnesses, particularly for the German manufacturers, with several plants either closing or reducing shifts.
-BMW, Mini and Mercedes-Benz were all back to full production by 21st March, with Volkswagen Group to follow "soon".
-The continuing conflict is expected to have a lingering impact on production costs, precipitated by increased raw material prices and rising global energy markets.
+However, it has resulted in a shortage of wiring harnesses, particularly for manufacturers in Germany, Slovakia and the Czech Republic, with several plants having either closed or reduced shifts in late March and early April.
+Full production is expected to have resumed by 25th April for the majority, but Volkswagen Group may take longer to resume full production for all BEV models The continuing conflict is expected to have a lingering impact on production costs, precipitated by increased raw material prices and rising global energy markets, although some manufacturers are experiencing short term increases in profits due to the maturity of commodity hedging positions on several raw materials.